Iron-Rich Foods For Babies and Toddlers

 Chia seeds - small amounts can be mixed with fruit purees or yoghurt, sprinkled on cereal or added to baking

 Cooking food in a cast iron pan can also increase the iron content as small amounts of iron are transferred from the pan to the food.
-This is particularly the case for acidic foods such as tomatoes, or the dish is cooked over a longer period of time.

 How to increase iron absorption

-While non-haem iron isn’t as readily absorbed as haem iron, the good news is that the absorption of non-haem iron can be increased if it's consumed with a source of vitamin C, which converts the iron to a more absorbable form.
+While non-haem iron isn’t as readily absorbed as haem iron, the good news is that the absorption of non-haem iron can be increased if consumed with a source of vitamin C, which converts the iron to a more absorbable form.

 So, whenever possible, serve non-meat sources of iron with a food high in vitamin C such as: